-Control Description Record Desktop from your Color LCD When configuring recording using the ScreenFlow window, ScreenFlow automatically records your computer display.
-This Note : If you have more than one monitor, ScreenFlow displays a list-select option can not be disabled.
-When recording using the ScreenFlow Add Additional Recording window, you can check or uncheck Record Desktop from your Color LCD. which monitor you want to record.
+Control Description Record Desktop from When configuring recording using the ScreenFlow window, ScreenFlow automatically records your computer display.
+This option cannot be disabled.
+When recording using the ScreenFlow Add Additional Recording window, you can check or uncheck Record Desktop by selecting File > Add Additional Recording .
 The frame size is determined by the display's resolution.
 If you have multiple displays, you can choose between them, but you can't record multiple displays simultaneously.
+Record Screen from Check to record screen from a selected device.
 Record Video from Check to record video from a camera.
 Use the popup menu to choose the camera you want to use.
 ScreenFlow displays live video below.
 Record Audio from Check to record audio from a microphone.
 Use the popup menu to choose the microphone you want to use.
 The volume level is displayed below.
 Record Computer Check to record sound played through your computer.
 Audio The ScreenFlow audio driver must be installed to record sounds played through your computer.
-If the driver isn't installed, you're prompted to install it (see Installing Telestream Audio ).
-Stop Recording After Specify when ScreenFlow should automatically stop this recording session.
-Click Set Timer to activate one time.
-Record Click the red button-the Record icon-to display the countdown window (if enabled-see the Countdown option in the General Pane ) and begin recording.
+If the driver isn't installed, you're prompted to install it (see Installing Telestream Audio).
+Advanced Settings Click the Advanced Settings radio button (above the red Record button) to display more recording settings.
+Record Click the red button-the Record icon-to display the countdown window (if enabled-see the Countdown option in the General Pane) and begin recording.